samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 Select the "Lite" plan and then "Create".
 After creating the service, select "Service Credentials" from the left menu, then "New Credential" to generate a new set of credentials.
 Name the credentials whatever you wish.
 Select "View credentials", and copy the "client_id" and "client_secret" values.

-Now that you've created a Cognos Dashboard Embedded service, use it with this app here (before setting it up yourself): https://cognos-dashboard-embedded-sample-app.mybluemix.net/
+Now that your have our Cognos Dashboard Embedded service credentials, you can try out this app here (before setting it up with the instructions below): https://cognos-dashboard-embedded-sample-app.mybluemix.net/

-Keep in mind that dashboards you save at this link are stored with full visibility in my own Cloudant database... so don't create dashboards or use data containing sensitive/private information!
+Keep in mind that dashboards you save at this link are stored with full visibility in my own Cloudant database... so avoid creating dashboards or using data that containes sensitive/private information.

 See the [Using this application section](#using-this-application) if you need assistance while walking through the app.